Is your blog’s home page designed strategically?

-Option #1: Get a developer to custom code and design your site.
+Option #1: Get a developer or a web designer to build out your website.

 Pros: The biggest advantage here is that you can get exactly what you want.
-This is best is you want something that no one else has and have the budget to make it happen.
+This is best is you want something super customized and have the budget to make it happen.

-Cons: The biggest disadvantage is this is expensive and means you’ll reply of your developer for any future changes.
+Cons: The biggest disadvantage is this is expensive.

-Option #2: Find and use a theme with these options already within the theme.
+Option #2: Find and use a theme and DIY your website.

-Another option is to choose a theme that has everything you already need for your entire website PLUS the ability to create pages like the one above.
+Another option is to choose a theme that has everything you already need for your entire website PLUS the ability to create pages like the ones above.